shlomif/my-real-person-fan-fiction/README.md

 I joked that my opinion on [The Technion](https://en.wikipedia.org/wiki/Technion_%E2%80%93_Israel_Institute_of_Technology), the University where I completed my EE B.Sc degree has become "untwitterable".
 The more I think about it seems that I think less highly of it, despite what some people told me that it wasn't a waste of time, and that I'll reminiscient about my studies.
+Part of the problem was that I studied there only to get my B. Sc. in Electrical Engineering (while I'm not interested in electronics) which I wanted to gte more higher-paying jobs.

 I paid money to study there and the people whom were indirectly paid by me, while sometimes being helpful, often had limited time to help me, looked down